particle-iot/docs/src/content/guide/getting-started/examples.md

 For your convenience, we've set up a little calibrate function so that your device will work no matter how bright your LED is, or how bright the ambient light may be.
 Put your finger in the beam when the D7 LED goes on, and hold it in the beam until you see two flashes from the D7 LED.
 Then take your finger out of the beam.
 If you mess up, don't worry-- you can just hit "reset" on your device and do it again!

-You can check out the results on your dashboard at [dashboard.particle.io](https://dashboard.particle.io).
+You can check out the results on your console at [console.particle.io](https://console.particle.io).
 As you put your finger in front of the beam, you'll see an event appear that says the beam was broken.
 When you remove your finger, the event says that the beam is now intact.

 You can also hook up publishes to IFTTT!
 More info [here](/guide/tools-and-features/ifttt).